MotoStatz

 KTM 790 Duke 0-60 mph in 3.07 seconds

-KTM’s Duke series has been with us since 1994 in the shape of the 620 Duke Supermotard which has seen many versions throughout the years.
+KTM’s Duke series has been with us since 1994, when it first appeared as the 620 Duke supermotard.

-As you all know KTM started out as a dirt bike manufacturer where it has achieved much success both on the road (dirt) and track.
+As most people know, KTM started life as a dirt bike manufacturer and has enjoyed considerable success both off-road and on the track.

-It seems that their dirt bikes have taken on a kind of Darwinian evolutionary process over the past twenty-plus years…
+Their dirt bikes appear to have followed a kind of Darwinian evolution over the past twenty-plus years.

 MoreAcceleration Stats